johnmarkovalo/johnmarkovalo/README.md

 # 👋 Hey there

 <div align="justify">
-    My name is John Mark Ovalo and I'm a Full Stack Developer who loves to work with JavaScript technologies.
-Right now my mind is focused on learning everything that is related to Web Development.
-I'm also passionate about exploring new technologies that I can leverage to solve real-life problems.
+    I'm John Mark Ovalo, a Full Stack Developer passionate about JavaScript technologies.
+While my focus has been on Web Development, I've also expanded into mobile development with React Native, constantly exploring new technologies to build impactful solutions.
 </div>

 # 🔧 Technologies & Tools